flask-restful/flask-restful/docs/quickstart.rst

     {'status': 400, 'message': 'foo cannot be converted to int'}

-The :py:class:`inputs` module provides a number of included common conversion functions such as :py:meth:`inputs.date` and :py:meth:`inputs.url`.
+The :class:`inputs` module provides a number of included common conversion functions such as :meth:`inputs.date` and :meth:`inputs.url`.

 Calling ``parse_args`` with ``strict=True`` ensures that an error is thrown if the request includes arguments your parser does not define.